dmbaturin/iproute2-cheatsheet/site/index.md

 to connect parts of their network to each other.
 They use multiple VLANs in their network, so an ordinary rented VLAN is not an option.
-With QinQ you can add a second tag to the customer traffic when it enters your network and remove that tag when it exits, so there are no conflicts and you don't need to waste VLAN numbers.
+With QinQ you can add a second tag to the customer traffic when it enters your network and remove that tag when it exits, so there are no conflicts, and you don't need to waste VLAN numbers.

 The service tag is a VLAN tag the provider uses to carry client traffic through their network.
 The client tag is a tag set by the customer.

-Note that link MTU for the client VLAN interface is not adjusted automatically, you need to take care of it yourself and either decrease the client interface MTU by at least 4 bytes, or increase the parent MTU accordingly.
+Note that link MTU for the client VLAN interface is not adjusted automatically; you need to take care of it yourself and either decrease the client interface MTU by at least 4 bytes or increase the parent MTU accordingly.

 Standards-compliant QinQ is available since Linux 3.10.